Collection Agency Licence

 - sample of each form or agreement the agency will use when entering into agreements with its clients, including the fees to be charged

-- sample of each notice or form letter the collection agency will use to collect debt
+- sample of each notice or letter the collection agency will use to collect debt

-You need to renew your Collection Agency Licence by April 30 each year.
-You should get a renewal package (including a list of your employed licensed collectors) in the mail before the renewal date.
+You need to renew your Collection Agency Licence by 30 April each year.
+You should get a renewal notice (including a list of your employed licensed collectors) before the renewal date.
 It’s your responsibility to renew on time.